IAbdulHamid13/AutomatedJudgeSystem/README.md

 ## Changes made from last commit

-- Fixed implementation for Method tests
+- Implemented generateTest for AssignmentConstructor

+- Added className field to AssignmentConstructor for getting class object

-- Made example code in App.java to demonstrate Method tests
+- Made example code in App.java to demonstrate Constructor tests

-- Changed type of 'returnType' field in AssignmentAttribute back to String

 ## Next tasks

-- Add functionality for testing for if a property is public abstract
+- Add functionality for testing for if a property is public/private/protected/abstract/final

 - Add functionality to check for if a property is a class or an interface

-- Implement generateTest for AssignmentConstructor, AssignmentProperty

 - Determine if AssignmentConstructor is necessary